 Length of Orientation

-The New Student Orientation program lasts two days.
-Students must attend all segments, should plan to arrive early on Thursday morning (between 9 and 10:30), and plan to leave campus at around 5:00 pm on the second day (Friday).
+The New Student Orientation program lasts a half-day.
+Students must attend all segments, should plan to arrive at 11:30am, and plan to leave campus at around 5:00 pm.

 What to Expect

 Orientation is an exciting time.
 There is a lot to accomplish in a very short period of time.
 Think of it as a snapshot of what you’ll experience as a student.
 Below are a few helpful hints to make your orientation experience enjoyable.

 What to Pack : (Please leave electronic items and other valuables at home.
 Please be advised that we will not be responsible for any items that may go missing during your orientation session).

 - Comfortable clothes / shoes – you will be doing A LOT OF WALKING!